Alejandro Sanabria

 How I Lead

 The two sides aren't separate.
-The best technical decisions come from understanding your team, and the best teams are built around clear technical vision.
+The best technical decisions come from understanding the team, the product, and the business context — and the best teams are built around a clear technical vision that compounds product outcomes.

 Technical Side